We're

 Aldo Ray, and Humphrey Bogart (in a rare comic role).
 Also appearing

-of course is Basil Rathbone, in the minor but crucial role of Andre Trochard.
+of course is Basil Rathbone, in the role of the villain, Andre Trochard.

 Eve, 1895.
 Needing to hide from the police in town until they can get to a